stellar/system-test/README.md

   # this will override the default Node JS vm version used for running the JS code:
   NODE_VERSION=14.20.0

+  # soroban js client version can be set to a published npm version on https://www.npmjs.com/package/soroban-client
+  JS_SOROBAN_CLIENT_NPM_VERSION=latest
+  # or it can be set to a github git ref of a js-soroban-client repo
+  JS_SOROBAN_CLIENT_NPM_VERSION=https://github.com/stellar/js-soroban-client.git\#main

   # Image overrides.
   # If using these, the image ref should provide a manifiest version for same